kaufmanno/GSDMA_2021/docs/source/index.rst

 About
 """""

-GSDMA_2021 is GSDMA_2021 is a school project that represents a coal mine.
+GSDMA_2021 is a school project that represents a coal mine.
 Shafts and galeries are drawn in a 3D interface.

 * {@@@ Include main descriptors of GSDMA_2021 here}
 * {@@@ For example what it does}